 Pulbah Island

 From the tip of Wangi Point, you’ll get the best full-length view of Pulbah Island.
 Known to the Awabakal people as Boroyirong, Pulbah is a sacred Aboriginal Island and the biggest one in Lake Macquarie.
 This island has a wealth of history.
-From the shell middens left from the original Aboriginal owners to the many attempts to develop the island by early settlers, including a zoo!!
+From the shell middens left by Aboriginal people to the many attempts to develop the island by early settlers, including a zoo!!

-Aboriginal legend tells of a monster fish referred to as Wau-wai, lived at the island and was known to terrorise them.
+Aboriginal legend tells of a monster fish referred to as Wau-wai, who lived on the island and was known to terrorise them.
 Pulba, which means island in Aboriginal, was another name given to the land, however, early settlers added the ‘h’.
 Learn more about Pulbah Island here.

 Exploring Lake Macquarie